Audi Q5 Insurance Rates

 Rates are averaged for all Audi Q5 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on Audi Q5 insurance consists of avoiding accidents and claims, having a positive credit history, not filing small claims, and not having any coverage lapses.
-Compare prices every time your policy renews by getting rate quotes from direct insurance companies, and also from local insurance agencies.
+Finding cheaper rates on Audi Q5 insurance consists of avoiding accidents and violations, having a positive credit history, paying for small claims out-of-pocket, and attention to physical damage deductibles.
+Comparison shop every time your policy renews by getting rate quotes from direct car insurance companies, and also from local auto insurance providers.

-The points below are a summary of the information raised in the charts and tables above.
+The list below is a quick rundown of the information covered above.

-- Drivers who want increased liability limits will pay an extra $530 annually to raise from a low limit to the 250/500 level
+- Drivers who purchase higher liability limits will pay around $530 per year to raise from a 30/60 limit to the 250/500 level

 To save on the average insurance cost for an Audi Q5, make sure to take the time to shop for rates so you have an Audi Q5 comparison chart of Audi rates.